karek314/Safari-History-Extractor/README.md

 Php daemon running on macOS to send out history to defined server.

 ### Disclaimer
 It has been developed to analyse internet browsing behaviours.
 Every participant was aware of that and agreed to take part in research.
-However it can be possibly used to spying or things like that.
-So as disclaimer, this should not be used for any illegal activity.
 It's only for educational purposes and i’m not responsible for inappropriate usage of this software.

 ## Usage
 Copy <b>remote_server_endpoint.php</b> to server, define table, database credentials and create table with fields